-Halloween (and the jazz weekend) are behind us, and Christmas FM is live, and totally acceptable to start planning for silly season!
+Halloween (and the jazz weekend) are behind us, and Christmas FM is nearly live, and it is officially totally acceptable to start planning for silly season!
 Winter is not aways the most extreme experience in Ireland (aside from Storm Emma, followed by what felt like endless flooding) but there is a big enough change to warrant reassessing your skincare routine if you’d like to avoid dry, flaking, grey skin…

 Moisturise like it’s going out of fashion